bbfrederick/rapidtide/README.md

 NOT working properly - there is a time shift in the delay maps, and perhaps more subtle problems that I need to work through.**

+**UPDATE 8/5/16:  It seems that the problem was in the simulation code, not rapidtide2 itself, so not to worry.
+I have fixed some filtering and resampling issues that could cause problems in edge cases though, so moving to 0.1.2 is not a bad idea.**

 Why do I want to know about time lagged correlations?
 =======================
 This comes out of work by our group (The Opto-Magnetic group at McLean